Halima Tayo Alao: Minister of Environment and Housing

-Alao was appointed Minister of Environment and Housing on 26 July, 2007 by President Umaru Yar'Adua. but was dismissed in a major cabinet reshuffle on October 29, 2008.
+Alao was appointed Minister of Environment and Housing on 26 July 2007 by President Umaru Yar'Adua. but was dismissed in a major cabinet reshuffle on October 29, 2008.

 The dismissal was said to have been due to her constant arguments with Chuka Odom, minister of state and representative of the Progressive Peoples Alliance.

 Her replacement was John Odey, appointed on 17, December 2008.

 Former Minister Leaves Board of UACN Property

 After serving on the board of UACN Property Development Company Plc for over nine years, Mrs Halima Alao, a former Minister of Environment, Housing and Urban Development, has called it quit with the company.
 Mrs. Alao, an Architect of high reputation in Nigeria, tendered her resignation to the board, which has been accepted.
 She joined the board on January 13, 2010, as a non-executive director.

+Tayo Alao is currently the Director of Tham Girl-Child Foundation and a Member of The Nigerian Institute of Architects.